Pacific Light Cable Network (PLCN) is submarine cable system initially designed to connect Hong Kong, Taiwan, the Philippines and the US.

 PLDC owns four out of the six fiber pairs in PLCN, acts as the landing party in Hong Kong.
 PLDC lands the cable at Deep Water Bay CLS in Hong Kong and installs their SLTEs at TMH, Telecom House data center in downtown, Wanchai, Hong Kong.

-Designed with Open Cable structure, each of Google, Facebook and PLDC can operate its own PLCN fiber pair(s) independently.
+Designed with Open Cable structure, each of Google, Meta and PLDC can operate its own PLCN fiber pair(s) independently.

-On June 17, 2020, Team Telecom recommended to the FCC, based on national security concerns, that the FCC partially deny the PLCN's direct connection between the United States and Hong Kong, and partially grant the license application for PLCN’s U.S. owners and for PLCN’s connections between the United States, Taiwan, and the Philippines.
+In June 2020, based on national security concerns, the US Team Telecom recommended the FCC partially deny the PLCN cable landing license application, to the extent it seeks a direct connection between the United States and Hong Kong, and with respect to PLCN's Chinese owners, and partially grant the license application for PLCN’s U.S. owners and for PLCN’s connections between the United States, Taiwan, and the Philippines.

 In August 2020, PLCN joint builders withdrew the application for cable landing license in the US, which was initially filed on April 21, 2017.
 After the withdrawal, PLCN joint builders (Google and Facebook) refiled the FCC a new application for cable landing license for PLCN's connections from the US to Taiwan and the Philippines, without connections to Hong Kong, without ownership and control by Chinese entity.